SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/install-collector/index.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-Install the Sumo Logic OpenTelemetry Collector on various platforms.
+Learn how to install the Sumo Logic OpenTelemetry Collector on various platforms.

 <div className="box-wrapper">
   <div className="box smallbox card">